 The IM column store is populated by a set of background processes referred to as worker processes (ora_w001_orcl).
 Each worker process is given a subset of database blocks from the object to populate into the IM column store.
 Population is a streaming mechanism, simultaneously columnizing and compressing the data.

-The compression used during the population of the IM column store is different to any of Oracle’s previous types of compression.
+The compression used during the population of the IM column store is different from any of Oracle’s previous types of compression.
 These new compression algorithms not only help save space but also improve query performance by allowing queries to execute directly against the compressed columns.
 This means all scanning and filtering operations will execute on a much smaller amount of data.
 Data is only decompressed when it is required for the result set.

 In-memory compression is specified using the keyword MEMCOMPRESS, a sub-clause of the INMEMORY attribute.
 There are six levels, each of which provides a different level of compression and performance.
 In this example, the orders table is partitioned and several of the partitions have been specified with a different type of in-memory compression.